phinocio/azuras-star/README.md

 - Create an archive called `AzurasStar-[release].zip`
 - Copy `src`, `License.md` and `README.md` into the archive (including the `src` folder)
-- Create a new .exe using [this tool](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5) and copy it into the archive.
+- Create a new .exe using [this tool](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5).
+Build with: "-noConsole", "-noOutput", "-noError" and "-requireAdmin".
 - Create a release on GitHub